Sample Ansible setup

 # confirm what task names would be run if I ran this command and said "just ntp tasks" ansible-playbook -i production webservers.yml --tags ntp --list-tasks # confirm what hostnames might be communicated with if I said "limit to boston" ansible-playbook -i production webservers.yml --limit boston --list-hosts

-The sample setup models a typical configuration topology.
-When doing multi-tier deployments, there are going to be some additional playbooks that hop between tiers to roll out an application.
-In this case, ‘site.yml’ may be augmented by playbooks like ‘deploy_exampledotcom.yml’ but the general concepts still apply.
-Ansible allows you to deploy and configure using the same tool, so you would likely reuse groups and keep the OS configuration in separate playbooks or roles from the app deployment.
+deploy_exampledotcom.yml.
+However, the general concepts still apply.
+With Ansible you can deploy and configure using the same utility.
+Therefore, you will probably reuse groups and keep the OS configuration in separate playbooks or roles from the application deployment.

-Consider “playbooks” as a sports metaphor – you can have one set of plays to use against all your infrastructure and situational plays that you use at different times and for different purposes.
+Consider “playbooks” as a sports metaphor – you can have one set of plays to use against all your infrastructure.
+Then you have situational plays that you use at different times and for different purposes.

 If a playbook has a